apple/container

 Contributing

-Contributions to container are welcomed and encouraged.
+Contributions to container are welcome and encouraged.
 Please see our main contributing guide for more information.

 Project Status

 The container project is currently under active development.
 Its stability, both for consuming the project as a Swift package and the container tool, is only guaranteed within patch versions, such as between 0.1.1 and 0.1.2.
-Minor version number releases may include breaking changes until we achieve a 1.0.0 release.
+Minor version releases may include breaking changes until we reach a 1.0.0 release.

 Package Metadata